requiremind/requiremind.github.io/source/_posts/2015-01-02-currying-spice-up-your-javascript-functions.md

 To begin, a definition won't hurt.

-So, currying allows you to invoke a function that build and return you another one prefilled with the arguments you gave.
-You can see it as partially applying a function.
+Currying is a process which allows you to bind some arguments to a function so that, by the next invocation, these values are already fixed.
+It's oftenly referred as 'partial functions'.
+You can see it as a way to prefilled some of the arguments to obtain a more specific function.
-And now you're supposed to say:

-> _What?!_

-Yeah it might be blurry.. so it's a perfect time for a basic example!
+But, enough talking it's time for a basic code example!

 ### Basic example